How to Boost Your Domain Authority in 2023

 Working for years as an SEO, I dealt with many confounded clients who came to me because their websites weren't ranking for anything useful.
 Many of those were new domain names with a Domain Authority of 1, and typically hadn't built a single backlink.

 DA is driven primarily by the power of the backlinks that link to your domain.
 Generally, the more powerful those links are, the higher the domain authority of a website is - especially if many of those backlinks are 'dofollow', which is a term that describes a link that passes page rank.

 But don't sweat it if you're not familiar with this term.
 Nofollow links are also important and a combination of both types of links is ideal in order to build a natural looking link profile.

 Let's quickly revisit DA:

-DA is actually a measurement that MOZ came up with – not Google.
-This is an important point because ultimately we want to rank in Google, so keep in mind that this is not part of their criteria publicly.
+DA is actually a measurement that MOZ came up with - not Google.
+This is an important point because ultimately we want to rank in Google, so keep in mind that this is not part of Google's algorithm criteria, at least publicly.

 Nonetheless, DA is a good gauge of the things that help most websites rank.
 Moz did a good job of figuring out relevant metrics, and a testament to this is the fact that you want to boost your domain authority as much as the rest of us.